hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    powershell -command "Set-VpnConnectionIPsecConfiguration -ConnectionName 'My IKEv2 VPN' -AuthenticationTransformConstants GCMAES128 -CipherTransformConstants GCMAES128 -EncryptionMethod AES256 -IntegrityCheckMethod SHA256 -PfsGroup None -DHGroup Group14 -PassThru -Force"
    ```

    **Windows 7** does not support these commands, you can [manually create the VPN connection](https://wiki.strongswan.org/projects/strongswan/wiki/Win7Config).

-The server address you specify must **exactly match** the server address in the output of the IKEv2 helper script.
-For example, if you specified the server's DNS name (instead of its IP address) during IKEv2 setup, you must enter the DNS name in the **Internet address** field.
+   **Note:** The server address you specify must **exactly match** the server address in the output of the IKEv2 helper script.
+For example, if you specified the server's DNS name during IKEv2 setup, you must enter the DNS name in the **Internet address** field.

-1. **This step is required if you manually created the VPN connection.** Enable stronger ciphers for IKEv2 with a one-time registry change.
+1. **This step is required if you manually created the VPN connection.**

+   Enable stronger ciphers for IKEv2 with a one-time registry change.
 Download and import the `.reg` file below, or run the following from an elevated command prompt.
 Read more [here](https://wiki.strongswan.org/projects/strongswan/wiki/WindowsClients#AES-256-CBC-and-MODP2048).

    - For Windows 7, 8, 10 and 11 ([download .reg file](https://github.com/hwdsl2/vpn-extras/releases/download/v1.0.0/Enable_Stronger_Ciphers_for_IKEv2_on_Windows.reg))